carlst99/TrialManager/docs/google-forms/create-google-form.md

 - status,
 - first dog name

 from each trialist.
-We recommend that you use the `Short Answer` question type for names and the `Multiple Choice` question type for the status. **Each property requires its own question**.
+We recommend that you use the `Short Answer` question type for names and the `Multiple Choice` question type for the status. **You will need to mark these questions as `Required` so that participants cannot skip them.**

+!!! note
+    Each property must be put in its own question so that TrialManager can correctly recognise them

 ### TrialManager Optional Properties